AcademySoftwareFoundation/tac/process/lifecycle.md

 *   Overview of the project and its purpose
     *  If a project is a new project, it’s often helpful to share the vision for the project, the anticipated structure and benefits.
-    *  If the project is an existing open source project proposed to join ASWF, it is often helpful to schedule a project walkthrough for the community to better understand the project, including the architecture, structure and how to get starting using the project.
-This often helps progress reviews more efficiently.
+    *  If the project is an existing open source project proposed to join ASWF, it is often helpful to schedule a project walkthrough for the community to better understand the project, including the architecture, structure and how to get started using the project.
+This often helps reviews progress more efficiently.
 *   How does this submission support the ASWF Mission and Vision Statements?
-*   Does the solution have any users?
+*   Does the project have any users?
     *   How do you plan to attract users if accepted?
 *   How many committers are you planning to have upfront, and from which companies?
     *   How do you plan to attract committers and contributors if accepted?